Royal Alexandra Hospital (Edmonton): History

 The Royal Alexandra Hospital is named after Queen Alexandra (1844–1925), consort of King Edward VII, the King of Canada from 1901 until his death in 1910.
 It was granted the "Royal" prefix by Edward in 1907.

-The Royal Alexandra Hospital opened in 1899 at 97th Street and 103A Avenue as the Edmonton General Hospital.
+The Royal Alexandra Hospital opened in 1899 at Namayo Avenue and Isabella Street (modern 97 Street and 103A Avenue) as the Edmonton General Hospital.
 It was designed to hold 25 patients.
 The costs of opening the hospital were funded by the Women's Auxiliary.

-In 1912, a new "modern" facility was opened on the northside of 111 Avenue between 101 and 103 Street.
+In 1912, a new "modern" facility was opened on the north side of 111 Avenue between 101 and 103 Street.
 Costs for this facility were estimated to be $150,000.
 Built for a city of 31,000, the new hospital had a bed capacity of 150.
 In 1922 plans were drawn for the isolation hospital which was constructed directly behind the Royal Alexandra Hospital, and provided another 100 beds.

 In 1959 construction of a new complex for the Royal Alex began.
-The new building was erected across from the then site of the Royal Alexandra Hospital on Kingsway Avenue, and 102nd Street.
+The new building was erected across from the then site of the Royal Alexandra Hospital on Kingsway Avenue and 102 Street.
 The new complex cost approximately $9,000,000, and was to have a capacity of 600 beds.
 Upon completion in 1963, patients were transported to the new complex through a tunnel which connected the two facilities.

 In 1963 the 500‐bed Active Treatment Pavilion was opened.
 In 1967 the Children's Pavilion was established, with Princess Alexandra of Kent (cousin of Queen Elizabeth II) cutting the ribbon at the opening ceremonies.
 The Children's Pavilion linked the Active Treatment Pavilion with the Women's (Maternity) Pavilion.
 As of 1969, the Royal Alexandra had a bed capacity of 924.

 On December 6, 1981, a North American Road Ltd. Mitsubishi MU-2 (C-GLOW) arriving to Edmonton from Fort McMurray International Airport crash landed in the unoccupied sixth floor of the Royal Alexandra Hospital.
-The pilot died from his injuries, and there were no injuries to hospital staff or patients.
+The pilot died, and there were no injuries to hospital staff or patients.

-The new Emergency Centre was opened in 1993, followed by the Diagnostic Treatment Centre, which housed the Intensive Care Unit, and the Coronary Care Unit.
-The School of Nursing officially closed on March 29, 1996.
+The new Emergency Centre was opened in 1993, followed by the Diagnostic Treatment Centre, which housed the Intensive Care Unit, and the Coronary Care Unit, along with the hospital's merger with the Charles Camsell Hospital.
+The School of Nursing officially closed on March 29, 1996, and also the Charles Camsell having its equipment moved to the Royal Alex, and closed in April of that year.

 In 2010, the Lois Hole Hospital for Women was opened as a hospital within a hospital.